 northernmost section of the

-Transpantaneira, which is somehow drier and quite different in terms of
+Transpantaneira, which is drier and quite different in terms of

-to the Cuiabá River.
+wildlife from the southern part.
 We expect to find a wide variety of localised birds here

 Seriema, Chestnut-bellied Guan,

 Sungrebe, Sunbittern, Long-tailed Ground-Dove and Red-winged Tinamou, all of which we have to work to connect with.
 Mammals are quite widespread at the Pantanal, though given the open savanna-like vegetation of this area, some species including Brazilian Tapir, White-lipped Peccary and Marsh Deer are often easier to spot here than further south.